List of defunct and relocated National Hockey League teams

 The National Hockey League (NHL) is a professional men's ice hockey league, founded in 1917.
 The NHL Board of Governors review and approve the relocation of any member club.
 Each team appoints an individual or individuals to represent their team on the Board of Governors.
 A majority vote is needed for relocation of a club.
 Clubs are considered permanently relocated when moved out of their respective home territories, which includes the city that they were located in, plus 50 miles from the city's corporate limits.

 Under the constitution of the NHL, membership is on a partnership basis, each partner holding a franchise from the League for the operation of a hockey club in its designated city.
 The franchise can out-live teams located in different cities.
 For example, the Kansas City Scouts, Colorado Rockies, and New Jersey Devils are one franchise.
 A franchise's history includes the records of competition won in different cities, as differently-named teams.
 Naming and team logos and designs are registered with the league.
 Two current teams use the names of previous franchises – the Ottawa Senators and Winnipeg Jets.
 These franchises do not include the history of the previous franchises, but have used the original franchises' logos and jersey designs.
-The league considers the history of the current Ottawa Senators to not include the original Senators; the Jets' franchise history includes the Atlanta Thrashers' history, not the first Winnipeg Jets (now the Arizona Coyotes).
+The league considers the history of the current Ottawa Senators to not include the original Senators; the Jets' franchise history includes the Atlanta Thrashers' history, not the first Winnipeg Jets (later the Arizona Coyotes).